nicholaswmin/automap/README.md

 ### Reason

-A well-designed OOP structure can perfectly capture the semantics and flow of your business-logic or domain.
+A well-designed OOP structure can accurately capture the semantics and flow of your business-logic and/or domain.

-Redis is a high-performance datastore but it's API is as technical as it gets; it cannot capture *any* semantics of business logic.
+Redis is a high-performance datastore but it's API is as technical as it gets; it cannot capture *any* semantics of business logic nor does it try to.

-This package allows you to keep your OOP structures and use Redis for persistence yet without incurring a mapping performance penalty, which would defeat the entire purpose of using Redis for persistence.
+This package allows you to keep your OOP structures and use Redis for persistence yet without incurring a considerable mapping performance penalty, which would defeat the entire purpose of using Redis for persistence.

-It does so by assuming that your object-graph has lists/arrays, which can get big; so it decomposes those lists into manageable pieces that can be saved more efficiently while also allowing for flexibility into whether they can be lazy-loaded.
+It does so by assuming that your object-graph has lists/arrays, which can get big, so it decomposes those lists into manageable pieces that can be saved more efficiently while also allowing for flexibility into whether they can be lazy-loaded.

+That's pretty much it.

 ## Performance

+Known performance issues are summarised in these bullet points.

+In general, this package:

+- has a fairly extensive testing suite but no benchmarks, at all.
+- does not implement any extra concurrency controls outside of atomic updates
+- makes a good effort to guarantee that updates are atomic
+- does not guarantee that reads are entirely atomic
+- makes a fairly OK effort to minimise the time-complexity of the steps which affect the number of network roundtrips
+- makes an average-to-poor effort in minimising the time-complexity of steps that only involve local computations
+- makes a good effort in exhibiting [constant-time complexity O(1)][const] when lists are not nested but only in the context of network requests/roundtrips.
+- supports an arbitrary number of nesting of lists but does not recommend it's use since it guarantees that that it's network request steps will run at the very least in [quadratic-time O(n<sup>2</sup>)][qtc].
+- is entirely unnecessary if you can get away with stuffing your object graph as a `JSON` in a single `Redis SET` operation.
+- is not an object-mapper and if you were looking for one, [this one][redisom] is most probably what you're looking for.

+>
+> This should be obvious to the 99.9% of the few people
+> that might read this, but:
+>
+> The term "guarantee" here has nothing to do with "warranty" or legal
+> guarantees.
+This is an open-source package casually made for internal use
+> and published for free, under an MIT license, as agreed by the company which
+> owns the product for which it's initially made for.
+>
+> It's author, me, is unlikely to support it in even the most basic form.
+> I don't even plan to semver it properly.
+>

+All sections below simply go into a bit more detail on the points listed above.
+You can skip reading them entirely.

+### Benchmarks?

-This package assumes an acceptable response time of maximally `10ms` but since there's no benchmarks, a sample or a controlled test environment this means next to nothing for the time being and is just a personal guideline.
+This package assumes an acceptable response time is at most `20ms` and on average `~10ms` but since there's no benchmarks, a sample or a controlled test environment this means next to nothing for the time being and is just a personal guideline.

 For reference, a single Redis `GET` can run in sub-millisecond time assuming your services are running relatively close-by.

 ### Concurrency Control

-This package does not implement any sort of [concurrency control][cc] outside of attempting to maximise the atomicity of it's operations.
+This package does not implement any form of [concurrency control][cc], at least not outside of attempting to maximise the atomicity of it's own operations.

-There's a ton of methods for implementing a concurrency-control algorithm on top of Redis - some are dead-simple mutex locks that don't support Redis Cluster, others come ready as a library and others are so complex that they almost require a 4-year course in Theoretical Computer Science.

-Ultimately, the decision to implement concurrency control or which one should be used is highly dependent on the specifics of each use-case and out of scope of this package.
+As a general rule, the Redis philosophy is to avoid strict concurrency controls in favour of high-performance and high-availability.
+Strict data consistency guarantees usually go hand-in-hand with considerable performance penalties, no matter how "smart" the mechanism might appear.

+The above theory is described in the [CAP theorem][cap] and in far better detail than can be described here but the overall point is that unless you *really know what you're doing* you should probably avoid implementing your own concept of concurrency control and even consider not implementing any such additional control at all.

 ### Atomicity